Ibrahim Pasha of Egypt: Operations in the Morea

 On 11 December 1819 he made a triumphal entry into Cairo.
 After his return Ibrahim gave effective support to the Frenchman, Colonel Sève (Suleiman Pasha), who was employed to drill the army on the European model.
 Ibrahim set an example by submitting to be drilled as a recruit.
 In 1824, Muhammad Ali was appointed governor of the Morea (the Peloponnese peninsula in southern Greece) by Ottoman Sultan Mahmud II.
-Mahmud actually required the assistance of the well-trained Egyptian army against the contemporary Greek Revolution, which his forces had been unable to quell: in 1822 the Greeks had decisively defeated an army of some 30,000 men under Sultanzade Mahmud Dramali Pasha.
+Mahmud actually required the assistance of the well-trained Egyptian Army against the contemporary Greek Revolution, which his forces had been unable to quell: in 1822 the Greeks had decisively defeated an army of some 30,000 men under Sultanzade Mahmud Dramali Pasha.

 Ibrahim was sent to the Peloponnese with a squadron and an army of 17,000 men.
 The expedition sailed on 4 July 1824, but was for some months unable to do more than come and go between Rhodes and Crete.
 The fear of the Greek fire ships stopped his way to the Morea.
 When the Greek sailors mutinied from want of pay, Ibrahim was able to land at Modon on 26 February 1825.
 He remained in the Morea until the capitulation of 1 October 1828 was forced on him by the intervention of the Western powers.

 He defeated the Greeks in the open field, and though the siege of Missolonghi proved costly to his own troops and to the Ottoman forces who operated with him, he brought it to a successful termination on 24 April 1826.
 But he was defeated in Mani three times in a row.
 The Greek guerrilla bands harassed his army, and in revenge he desolated the country and sent thousands of the inhabitants into slavery in Egypt.
-These measures of repression aroused great indignation in Europe and led to the intervention of the naval squadrons of the United Kingdom, the Restored Kingdom of France and Imperial Russia in the Battle of Navarino (20 October 1827).
+These measures of repression aroused great indignation in Europe and led to the intervention of the naval squadrons of the United Kingdom, the Restored Kingdom of France and Russia in the Battle of Navarino (20 October 1827).
 Their victory was followed by the landing of a French expeditionary force in the so-called Morea expedition.
 By the terms of the capitulation of 1 October 1828, Ibrahim evacuated the country.